Connect with us

 This historical event is one of the first signs that the most ambitious infrastructural event in the region is moving forward from plans on paper to reality.

-Dubbed Lapsset (Lamu Port-South Sudan-Ethiopia-Transport and Economic Development) Corridor, the project will integrate the economies of Kenya, South Sudan and Ethiopia while opening up the region to global trade opportunities with emerging economies.
+Dubbed Lapsset (Lamu Port-South Sudan-Ethiopia-Transport and Economic Development) Corridor, the project will integrate the economies of Kenya, South Sudan, and Ethiopia while opening up the region to global trade opportunities with emerging economies.

-The project will start with construction of the first three of the planned 32 berths at Manda Bay, estimated to be three times the size of Kilindini, chosen for its size and deep waters capable of accommodating large vessels – according to the Kenya Vision 2030.
+The project will start with the construction of the first three of the planned 32 berths at Manda Bay, estimated to be three times the size of Kilindini, chosen for its size and deep waters capable of accommodating large vessels – according to the Kenya Vision 2030.

-Lapsset is a critical Kenya Vision 2030 project and its significant components include the Lamu port, an 880 km Lamu-Ethiopia-South Sudan superhighway, a 1,710 km Lamu-Juba-Addis Ababa railway line, an oil refinery and a 2,240 km oil pipeline connecting oil fields in South Sudan to the refinery at the Lamu Port.
+Lapsset is a critical Kenya Vision 2030 project and its significant components include the Lamu port, an 880 km Lamu-Ethiopia-South Sudan superhighway, a 1,710 km Lamu-Juba-Addis Ababa railway line, an oil refinery, and a 2,240 km oil pipeline connecting oil fields in South Sudan to the refinery at the Lamu Port.

 Although Lapsset is a 20-year project, most of the projects are expected to be completed by 2015.
 The project is hoped to trigger economic activities and more than double Kenya’s GDP.